rajp33/RecipeSearch/part1-shell.md

 * After you have successfully ssh'd, you are now running programs on the Khoury servers (i.e. not locally on your machine).

-## Part 1.5 - Obtaining your repo (i.e. cloning your repository)
+## Retrieving your repo (i.e. cloning your repository)

-When you have successfully ssh'd into your repository (Part 1) you should download a copy of your repository on the Khoury servers.
+When you have successfully ssh'd into your repository, you should download a copy of your repository on the Khoury servers.
 The rough workflow for using git is the following.

 1. Run `git clone your_repository_url` to establish a git repository on your system. *your_repository_url* is found by clicking the 'green' button on you Monorepo homepage(move one directory up from this folder).